SolderingArmor/sapysol/README.md

 Some Content may include or link to third-party materials.
 The User agrees to respect all applicable intellectual property laws, including copyrights and trademarks, when engaging with this Content.

 ### Amendments
-Chintan Gurjar reserves the right to update or change this disclaimer at any time without notice.
+Anton Platonov reserves the right to update or change this disclaimer at any time without notice.
 Continued use of the Content following modifications to this disclaimer will constitute acceptance of the revised terms.